 Cofinimmo conducted impact studies and led a dialogue with public bodies in order to assess and reduce a building's impact in the construction and operation phases.
-Shared vehicles and parking spaces were made available to affected stakeholders.
-Finally, special attention was paid to the buildings' accessibility.
+Shared vehicles and parking spaces were

-&lt;sup>1 The data according to the EPRA principles will be available on www.cofinimmo.com/Sustainable development/Performances & objectives as from an experience
+The data according to the EPRA principles will be available on www.cofinimmo.com/Sustainable development/Performances & objectives as from 30.04.2015.